 2. Rental History

 Past behavior is a strong indicator of future performance.
 Check if the applicant paid rent on time and followed rules in previous homes.
 Ideally, a tenant has at least 12 months in one place, showing stability.
-Ask for contact info of former landlords and confirm residence dates.
+Ask for the contact information of former landlords and confirm residence dates.

 During these reference calls, inquire if the tenant caused any problems or was ever evicted.
 A tenant requirements list often includes “no evictions in the past few years” and a clean rental record.